BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/iconic-pro.md

 ---
-title: Iconic-Pro
+title: Iconic Pro
-description: How to install and configure Iconic-Pro for Blade Icons.
+description: How to install and configure Iconic Pro for Blade Icons.
-breadcrumbs: [Documentation, Families, Iconic-Pro]
+breadcrumbs: [Documentation, Families, Iconic Pro]
 ---

 ## Installation